 To access material, start machines and answer questions login.

-The Protocols and Servers room covered many protocols:
+The Protocols and Servers room covered the following protocols:

 - Telnet

-Servers implementing these protocols are subject to different kinds of attacks.
-To name a few, consider:
+Servers implementing these protocols are subject to different kinds of attacks:

 - Sniffing Attack (Network Packet Capture)